f5devcentral/xcmcndemoguide/README.md

 ![Cloud B LB Metadata](assets/cloud_b_lb_metadata.png)

 Now we need to provide a domain name for our workload.
 In this use case, we will specify **friends.yawning-white-antelope.github.securelab.online**.
-Then open the drop-down menu to select the Load Balancer type - **HTTP** and check off the box to enable automatic managing of DNS records.
+Then open the drop-down menu to select **HTTP** Load Balancer type.
 Make sure port **80** is specified.

 ![Cloud B LB DNS](assets/cloud_b_lb_dns.png)